-Lunch and learn programs are sometimes referred to as learn-at-lunch, or “brown-bag” sessions due to the brown bags used to carry lunches.
+Lunch and learn programs are sometimes referred to as learn-at-lunch or “brown-bag” sessions due to the brown bags used to carry lunches.
 Most companies today use lunch and learn programs as an alternative to formal training and seminars.
-The programs become integral parts of the organizational culture and hopefully an event that employees look forward to.
+The programs become integral parts of the organizational culture and, hopefully, an event that employees look forward to.

 Basically, lunch and learn programs are training events that are scheduled during lunch break.
-The company offers free lunches to encourage employee attendance and participation since they are taking up the employee’s spare time.
+The company offers free lunches to encourage employee attendance and participation since they take up the employee’s spare time.
 They are usually voluntary training sessions that must be interesting to make it worthwhile for employees to give up their free time.
 The training may be several hours long but split into short sessions delivered over a period of days or weeks.